Data Science & Analytics

 What is zipcodeR and what can it do?

 zipcodeR is an R package for working with U.S. ZIP code data, created by Gavin Rozzi.
 It provides functions for looking up ZIP code information, calculating distances between ZIP codes, finding ZIP codes within a radius, and accessing demographic data.
-The package is downloaded over 10,000 times monthly.
+The package has 115,000+ total downloads on CRAN.

 What programming languages does Gavin Rozzi use for data science?